 As the popular saying goes, you are the average of the top 5 people you spend the most time with.

-Network regularly so you can meet other influencers in your industry as you build up your brand.
+Network regularly so you can meet other influencers and thought leaders in your industry as you build up your brand.
 You can co-author a book with someone, speak at someone’s event, or help out with a campaign.

 Establishing partnerships with others allow you to reach more people and learn first hand from the influencer you’re working with.